srobo/kitbook/docs/competition/team-support/helpdesk.md

  * Radio
  * Emergency contact numbers
  * Spare robot flags/badges for teams to borrow to try for size (must be clearly marked and returned to helpdesk ASAP)
+ * Spare robot flag pipe fittings to give to teams.
  * Saturday evening battery/charger loans
  * Velcro
  * Scissors